LibreGamingManifest/libre-gaming-manifest/libre-gaming-manifest.md

 We aggregate, collect, discuss but do not create games within this community.
 The latter is reserved to individual project communities and groups.

 **Game Vision**
 -------------------------------------

-The originators envision a cinematographic  exploratory free-style open-universe first-person adventure role playing game that is non-repetitive enticing and at the same time rewards the player for his spent time.
+The originator, aka pyramid, envisions a cinematographic exploratory free-style open-universe first-person adventure role playing game that is non-repetitive enticing and at the same time rewards the player for his spent time.

 Think about a holodeckesque style of game as the guiding vision.